 - Advocate for policies and practices that particularly impact girls and women.

-- Expand public Awareness about the work of the Commission for Women to inform city residents and enable them to seek information and support as needed.
+- Expand public awareness about the work of the Commission for Women to inform city residents and enable them to obtain information and support as needed.

 - Access and analyze data to help inform the Commission for Women’s areas of focus, advocacy and decision making and regularly review commission practices and operational procedures to help ensure transparency, timeliness, relevance and consistency with the expectations of the Mayor, City Council and City of Fairfax residents.